“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 Take action: If working in a mismatched career is one of your biggest regrets, do something about it – now!
 Never assume that a career change is impossible – at any age.
-Even the seemingly impossible obstacles (“I can’t afford to go back to school” or “I have a degree in biology; no one will hire me to work in marketing”) can be overcome.
+Even the seemingly impossible obstacles (“I can’t afford to go back to school” or “I have a degree in biology; no one will hire me to work in marketing”) can often be overcome.
 If you’re contemplating a career shift, do the research.
 Are certain credentials required?
 How competitive is the industry?
 Is this career better aligned with your talents, personal values or style?
-Two great ways to start your career research are by visiting O*NET OnLine and by conducting informational interviews in your desired field.

 If you believed that saving was something you did with “extra money,” it probably didn’t take long to realize that those two words don’t usually belong together.
 People tend to adjust their lifestyles to their income levels, and spend accordingly.

 Because of the invincible nature of youth, few of us think about the “what if’s” until they’re here.
 From unexpected medical expenses to a leaky roof, things happen.
-Expensive things happen – including layoffs and other situations that can lead to a disruption in your income stream.
+Expensive things happen – including layoffs and other situations like the current pandemic that can lead to a disruption in your income stream.
 Ultimately, retirement looms at the end of the employment rainbow.